 The best way of describing the style is that it’s a running shoe that looks nothing like any other running shoe.
 It’s an odd duck for sure, making it difficult to define exactly what makes it so appealing.
 However, it is a definite fact that these shoes are aesthetically appealing and much more fashionable than you may expect.
 It certainly doesn’t look like a running shoe at first glance, since it more closely resembles a casual sneaker.
-A variety of color choices and elasticized laces serve as a cherry on top since they aren’t the most stylish aspects of the Cloud but do add to its overall aesthetic.
+A variety of color choices and elasticized laces serve as a cherry on top since they aren’t the most stylish aspects of the shoes but do add to its overall aesthetic.

 One particularly durable component of the ON cloud is the canvas-like material located toward the rear of the upper.
 Despite feeling and looking flimsier than some other running shoe materials, runners have found that these shoes hold up in all manner of running conditions and environments.
-Thicker mesh material has also been implemented near the forefoot, helping to further improve the Cloud’s resilience to road hazards.
-On being known for making shoes with exceptional durability and the Cloud is a reflection of that reputation, showcasing just the right amount of longevity to handle up-tempo runs, jogging sessions, or casual strolls for a long time to come.
+Thicker mesh material has also been implemented near the forefoot, helping to further improve the resilience to road hazards.
+On being known for making shoes with exceptional durability and the ON cloud are a reflection of that reputation, showcasing just the right amount of longevity to handle up-tempo runs, jogging sessions, or casual strolls for a long time to come.